caio-ireno/viamaker-api/README.md

 This command will initiate the backend server, allowing you to interact with the application.

 ## Technologies

 The project is built using the following technologies:

 - **Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **Express.js:** A fast, unopinionated web framework for Node.js.
 - **MongoDB:** A NoSQL database for modern applications.
 - **Mongoose:** An elegant MongoDB object modeling for Node.js.
   And other essential packages as defined in the package.json file.

-## Contributing

-Contributions to this project are welcome.
-Feel free to open issues and submit pull requests.
-Before submitting a pull request, make sure your code adheres to the established coding guidelines.